- Home

 In the UK, the State Pension age is 66 for both men and women.
 For those born after 5 April 1960, there will be a phased rise in State Pension age to 67, and eventually 68.
 The current legislated pathway is for the State Pension age to rise to 67 between 2026 and 2028 and 68 between 2044 and 2046.
 There have been reports that the government is considering ministers bringing this increase forward to between 2037 and 2039, although no decision on this is expected until after the election.

-Millions of women born in the 1950s experienced a sharp rise in their State Pension age between 2010 and 2020, from 60 to 66, causing many serious financial hardship.
-You can find out more about this in our article WASPI pension campaigners seek judicial review against Ombudsman.
+Millions of women born in the 1950s experienced a sharp rise in their State Pension age between 2010 and 2020, from 60 to 66, causing many serious financial hardships.
+You can find out more about their campaign for compensation in our article Women hit by State Pension age changes denied compensation.

 If you’re not sure when you’ll receive your State Pension, you can use the government’s State Pension age calculator here.